opauloh/docker-mastery-for-nodejs-main/README.md

 - Also remember, if you have layers that don't change often, let them at the top of the file, otherwise, it won't benefit of caching.
 - [Dockerfile reference](https://docs.docker.com/engine/reference/builder/#dockerfile-file)

+_Follow this [Assignment](assignment-dockerfile) for a reference on building Dockerfile without docker-compose_

 ### FROM

 - This is the raw machine you will be using, usually it will come with `node` and `npm` installed, or even `yarn`, so prefer machines that comes with your core application installed.